• Skip to primary navigation

 Once you are ready to cook them, simply follow the baking instructions as written below.

-This year, I prepared arancini balls on Christmas Eve, and transported them in an insulated carrier to my Christmas destination.
+This is ideal for holiday gatherings!
+One year for Christmas, I prepared arancini balls on Christmas Eve, and transported them in an insulated carrier to my holiday destination.
 I refrigerated them, and then baked them on Christmas Day.
 They came out perfectly.

 Make sure the arancini aren’t touching, so that they won’t freeze together.
 Cover and freeze.